Secure Medicare Supplement Plans in Carrabelle, Florida

 Basic care is available through nearby facilities such as George E. Weems Memorial Hospital in Apalachicola and the Florida Department of Health in Franklin County.

-For hospital care and specialty services, residents commonly travel to Ascension Sacred Heart Gulf, HCA Florida Gulf Coast Hospital, and Tallahassee Memorial HealthCare.
+Most travel to regional facilities such as Ascension Sacred Heart Gulf, HCA Florida Gulf Coast Hospital, and Tallahassee Memorial HealthCare for hospital and specialty services.

 Prescription services are available locally through Carrabelle Pharmacy, with additional options in nearby communities.